Sunday, November 24, 2024

 The Seventh Circuit in Klinger v.
 Conan Doyle Estate, Ltd., 755 F.3d 496 (7th Cir.
 2014) held that existing stories in the Sherlock Holmes canon, including character, plots, traits and language which were in the public domain were free for anyone to use.
 They rejected the Estate's theory of evolving complexity, finding that the theory, if taken to the extreme, would grant the Estate a far longer term of copyright than the law provided and suggested a possibility of a nearly-perpetual copyright.
 The court recognized that the new elements established in the ten Case-Book stories, however, were off-limits until the story which established them entered the public domain.
 Klinger was later awarded his attorneys fees against the Estate because the copyright law allows attorneys fees to a prevailing party in a dispute.
 Klinger v.
 Conan Doyle Estate, Ltd., 761 F.3d 789 (7th Cir.
 2014)

 As a result of the decision in Klinger, for a long time anyone could write a story in which Dr. Watson's first wife (Mary Morstan) appears as a character because she was introduced in "The Sign of Four", first published in 1890.
 An author could not safely write a story without permission of the Estate in which a second or subsequent (unnamed) wife of Dr. Watson was a character or referred to until "The Adventure of the Blanched Soldier" entered the public domain in 2022.
-Similarly one might get away with using the depiction of Mickey Mouse as shown in Steamboat Willie, but do not even consider using a version that looks like the one in The Sorcerer's Apprentice until 2036.
+The 2015 film Mr. Holmes starring Ian McKellen also sailed into legal waters as the film depicts an elderly Holmes arguably with character traits established in the stories still under copyright.
+Some of these stories depict a more elderly Homes.

 Australia and Canada also had a life plus fifty years rule for copyright expiration like the U.K. but did not retroactively extend copyright to seventy years to works which had already entered the public domain.
 In those countries Sherlock Holmes was completely in the public domain by 1981.
 The text of stories restricted elsewhere in the world could be freely read through sites like Project Gutenberg Australia or Canada once the Internet had become accessible to the public and the stories were transcribed and uploaded.
 While these sites could have been blocked as was the case with certain German authors in Germany where their works were still protected, this never seems to have occurred in the United States at least as to sites like Project Gutenberg which try to respect copyright law.